sourcegraph/handbook/content/product/product_management/index.md

 ### Keeping strategy up to date

 Sourcegraph has a top-level [strategy page](../../company/strategy/index.md) that describes at a high level where our product is headed and why.
 Everyone contributes to this page, and it's important to be familiar with its contents.
-In addition to this shared content, each team has a set of non-overlapping sources of truth that they should update monthly:
+In addition to this shared content, each team has a set of non-overlapping sources of truth that they should review and update monthly:

 #### OKR and roadmap tracking